openhatch/oh-mainline/docs/deployment/installation.rst

 Installation
 ============

+OpenHatch is currently designed to run on Python 2.6 or above.

 Overview
 ========

-This repository contains (mostly) Python code written on top of Django and other Python modules.
-We bundle a copy of all of the essential dependencies so that you can get started immediately.
+This repository contains (primarily) Python code written on top of Django and other Python modules.
+We bundle a copy of all of the essential dependencies for oh-mainline to run so that you can get started immediately (there is no need to download and configure additional software from other sources).

-It should take you 15 minutes or fewer to get the OpenHatch site running.
+It should take you about 15 minutes to get the OpenHatch site running locally on your computer.

-Here are the steps you'll have to follow:
+Here are the basic steps you'll follow for installation:

-* Get the code.
-(You've probably already done this.)
-* Open a command prompt
+* Open a command prompt [Prerequisite for installation]
+* Get the code from the GitHub repository
 * Set up the database
 * Run the site

-Then you can run your own instance of the OpenHatch website and play with the code from an interactive shell.
+After running your own instance of the OpenHatch website, you can play with the code from an interactive shell on your computer.

-That's all you need to get the site going.
-If you want to work on core backend features like the bug importer, or let your local site rescale images, then you can also read the `advanced_installation.rst`_ file to learn about optional dependencies and automated testing.
+Note: If you want to work on core backend features, like the bug importer, or let your local site rescale images, please read the `advanced_installation.rst`_ file to learn about optional dependencies and automated testing.

-OpenHatch is currently designed to run on Python 2.6 or above.

 .. _advanced_installation.rst: advanced_installation.html